Daily Fantasy Football Strategy: DraftKings + FanDuel DFS Lineup Advice

 High Volume RBs

-- Similar to low-risk lineups, play popular, high volume RBs in your high-risk lineups, too.
-Don’t worry, we’ll have differentiation in our lineups from our game stacks and WRs/TEs.
+- Similar to low-risk lineups, play high volume RBs in your high-risk lineups, too.
+Don’t worry, even if they're popular, we’ll have enough differentiation in our lineups from our game stacks and WRs/TEs.

 Underperforming WRs (UPWRs)